optimizacija/neovim-config/README.md

 4. Open NeoVim and let it install Packer and all the dependencies (ignore the errors).
 5. Open NeoVim again and wait for nvim-treesitter to install all of its dependencies (ignore the errors).

+If you're updating an existing config and you're facing some issues, I would recommend that you remove the contents the *data* folder and retry the installation.
+(It has helped me in the past)

 ## Icons
 Icons and other special characters are used all around the config to give NeoVim a prettier look.